An Uncertain Time for Georgians

 - Learn about how you can protect your stimulus check from garnishment.
 While the CARES Act stimulus checks are meant to help families stay afloat during this difficult time, some debt collectors are seeking to garnish these checks.
 Read the National Consumer Law Center’s guide here about how you can protect you check from garnishment.

 - Be aware of scammers who seek your money and identity information.
 Governor Kemp has declared a state of emergency and activated the state’s price gouging statute to address consumer exploitation during the COVID-19 crisis.
+On June 12, 2020, the Georgia Attorney General indicated that the statute would remain active through July 12, 2020.
 But price gouging is not the only threat facing Georgia consumers during this turbulent time.
 The U.S. Inspector General has warned about social security scams that involve scammers sending fraudulent letters threatening suspension of Social Security benefits due to COVID-19 or coronavirus-related office closures.
 Other scams related to the coronavirus often fall into the following categories: fake cures, tests, or vaccines; fake coronavirus charity-related scams; “person in need” requests for cash; social security scams.
 Scammers are even pretending to run errands for people who are quarantining or forced to stay home.
 We encourage you to stay informed about COVID-19 scams designed to steal your money and/or personal information.

 - Read our factsheet about how to protect yourself from COVID-19 scams.